Platanus racemosa California plane, sycamore

 The most unusual campus specimen, at 524 Gerona Road, was planted by the original homeowners in the late 1930s and trained as a giant bonsai, with the two trunks artistically counterbalancing each other before they soar upward.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings subsequently added the allée location.
-Sairus Patel noted the native range and added the Arrillaga Family Dining Commons location (Mar 2018).
+Native range noted; the Arrillaga Family Dining Commons location added (Mar 2018, SP).
+Frost count updated (Dec 2024, SP).